microsoft/hands-on-lab-acs-teams/docs/workshop.md

 <div class="task" data-title="Task">

 > Implement the `sendMessage` method to create a chat between two users.
-> Set the sender name as you want
+Set the sender name as you want
+> Update the `startCall` method to listen to the `chatMessageReceived` event to receive the messages of this call.
+> Update the `hangsUp` method to stop the chat notifications.

 </div>

 <details>
 <summary>Toggle solution</summary>

-### Add the sendMessage method
+### Add / Update the chat methods

 The `sendMessage` method should look like this: